stephenbinns/linter-ruby-lint/README.md

   # ignored extensions, ERB and markdown files by default.
   'ignoredExtensions': 'erb, md'

+  # ignored files names, Gemfile by default
+  'ignoredFiles': 'Gemfile'

+  # analysis checks to enable - by default all are on.
+See ruby-lint documentation
+  # for descriptions
+  'enabledAnalysisClasses': 'undefined_methods undefined_variables'

-  # skipped checks empty by default - use part of the warning
+  # DEPRECATED: skipped checks empty by default - use part of the warning
   'skippedChecks': 'undefined constant'
 ```